Keyfactor/command-cert-manager-issuer/README.md

 * `certificateTemplate` - The short name corresponding to a template in Command that will be used to issue certificates.
 * `certificateAuthorityLogicalName` - The logical name of the CA to use to sign the certificate request
 * `certificateAuthorityHostname` - The CAs hostname to use to sign the certificate request
-* `caBundleSecretName` - The name of the Kubernetes secret containing the CA certificate.
+* `caSecretName` - The name of the Kubernetes secret containing the CA certificate.
 This field is optional and only required if the Command server is configured to use a self-signed certificate or with a certificate signed by an untrusted root.

 ###### If a different combination of hostname/certificate authority/certificate profile/end entity profile is required, a new Issuer or ClusterIssuer resource must be created.
 Each resource instantiation represents a single configuration.